wqking/metapp/doc/metarepo.md

 If the parameter `repo` is not empty, `repo` should be a value, reference, pointer, or smart pointer of `MetaRepo`.
 The returned `MetaItem` can be used to add annotations to the meta data.
 Note: registering a MetaRepo can simulate namespace.
 A MetaRepo can be treated as a namespace.
+Note: if the argument `repo` is a pointer or reference, the caller needs to ensure the `repo` is live while `this` repo is live.

 <a id="mdtoc_53769d77"></a>